YeezyTaughtMe1/HTB-OpenAdmin/README.md

 joanna@openadmin:~$ sudo -u root nano /opt/priv
 ```

-Gives me nano as root, CTRL-R + CTRL-X allows me to execute whatever I like with out new found privileges!
+Gives me nano as root, CTRL-R + CTRL-X allows me to execute whatever I like with my new found privileges!

 [In Nano]
 ```console